ether/ep_helmet/README.md

 Etherpad plugin to bring in helmet.
 Helmet provides security for express.
 See the Helmet docs for it's capabilities.
+Helmet also brings iFrame embed capabilities into Etherpad.

 # Usage
 Basic usage is simple, just install the plugin.